arttumiettinen/pi2/cluster_info.md

 Please do not load Python module when compiling as there seems to be some incompatibilities between some gcc and Python modules.

+Additionally, there is a Ra-specific Makefile that you should activate by command ln Makefile.local.Ra Makefile.local

 Compile using command
 make -j16 NO_OPENCL=1